Bald eagles return to Conowingo Dam as wintry weather settles in

 The water below the dam doesn’t freeze, providing open water for the eagles to spy their prey.
 And the dam blocks the way for fish headed upstream.

 So far this fall, photographers at the dam have frequently outnumbered the eagles.
-This is largely credited to this year’s relatively mild autumn weather.
+This is largely credited to the relatively mild autumn weather.

-“I wouldn’t be surprised if the birds will start to show up especially when the weather gets colder and inland water starts to freeze, such that they are forced to move to more open water,” said Dokter.
+“I wouldn’t be surprised if the birds will start to show up especially when the weather gets colder and inland water starts to freeze, such that they are forced to move to more open water,” Dokter said.
 “We haven’t had much frost yet this year.”

 This winter should bring big temperature swings to the region, according to Capital Weather Gang’s winter outlook.
-Temperatures are expected to produce a colder-than-normal December while January provides additional opportunities for snow.
+Temperatures are expected to produce a colder than normal December, while January provides additional opportunities for snow.

-Overall though, the temperatures should work out close to average for the Mid-Atlantic.
+Overall, though, the temperatures should work out close to average for the Mid-Atlantic.

-NOAA’s Climate Prediction Center also called for above-average temperatures and precipitation for much of the U.S. So the number of birds migrating from the northern climes may not be as large as in the past.
+The National Oceanic and Atmospheric Administration’s Climate Prediction Center also called for above-average temperatures and precipitation for much of the United States.
+So the number of birds migrating from the northern climes may not be as large as in the past.

-One of the best ways to monitor the bird activity at the dam is through the Facebook photography group Conowingo Dam Eagles.
+One of the best ways to monitor the bird activity at the dam is through the Facebook photography group Conowingo Bald Eagles.
 There are almost daily postings with images of the eagles’ acrobatics above the dam and fishing on the river below.

 “People ask me all the time when will there be large numbers of Bald Eagles at Conowingo dam.
 The truthful answer is I don’t know,” the group’s administrator, David Lychenheim, wrote in a recent post.